 Make the Dough

-- In a separate small bowl, dissolve fresh yeast or active dry yeast in some of the lukewarm water.
+In a separate small bowl, dissolve fresh yeast or active dry yeast in some of the lukewarm water.
 If using instant yeast, stir it directly into the flours.
-See this page on substituting one yeast type for another.
+There are ways of substituting one yeast type for another.

 Make the Topping